 My Cat Meows for Attention Then Runs Away

 - Your cat wants to draw your attention to something.
-Watch where they run.
+Watch where she runs.

-- Your cat is meowing and running because they want you to chase them.
-They feel that tearing you away from what you’re doing will improve their chances of playtime.
+- Your cat is meowing and running because she wants you to chase her.
+It feels that tearing you away from what you’re doing will improve her chances of playtime.

 - Your cat wants affection, but is unable or unwilling to receive it.
 This is common in traumatized rescue cats that have been mistreated.

-If your cat guides you to their litter tray, check that it’s clean.
-They likely want to eliminate, but smell previous deposits in there.
-If they show you a window or door, they may want to go out.
+If your cat guides you to her litter tray, check that it’s clean.
+She likely wants to eliminate, but smells previous deposits in there.
+If she shows you a window or door, your cat may want to go outside.

-Of course, as we mention, they may want you to chase them.
-If you have been spending hours at your laptop, or reading, your cat may feel neglected.
-They want to tear you away from whatever they feel is hogging their rightful attention.
+She may want you to chase her.
+If you have been spending hours at your laptop, your cat may feel neglected.
+She wants to tear you away from whatever she feels is taking up her rightful attention.

-Finally, we have potential trauma.
-This is the toughest scenario to resolve.
+We have potential trauma, which is the toughest scenario to resolve.
 Your cat wants to feel loved, but can’t shake off bad memories of being touched.

 This can become frustrating.
 However, the way through is perseverance.
-Once your cat has been exposed to physical touch sufficiently, they’ll grow to accept it.
+Once your cat has been exposed to physical touch sufficiently, she’ll grow to accept it.

 Why Does My Cat Only Bother Me for Attention?

 It can seem strange when a cat insists on receiving attention from one person in particular.
-While felines do choose a favorite person over all others, their choice can sometimes be odd.
+While felines do choose a favorite person over all others, her choice can sometimes be odd.

-Cats know who provide attention when it is asked for.
-This is vital information that they record.
-What’s even more critical to cats is knowing who will not demand their attention.
+Cats know who provides attention when asked.
+This is vital information that cats record.
+What’s even more critical to cats is knowing who will not demand her attention.

 Some cats imprint upon a regular visitor.
 This leaves the cat pining when you’re not around.
-That can make them even needier toward their human family.
+That can make her even needier toward her human family.